-Open to Albinos, Appaloosas, Buckskins, Duns, Grullas, Paints, Palominos and Pintos, who are not shown in Non-Color Western.
-Horses must show a recognizable coat and/or color pattern from a distance.
+Horses must show a recognizable coat and/or color pattern from a distance such as Albino, Appaloosa, Buckskin, Dun, Grulla, Paint, Palomino, Red Roan, Blue Roan, Dunalino, Perlino, Cremello and Pinto horses who are not shown in Western Pleasure, Non-Colored Horses.
 To be shown according to Breed type at a walk, jog/ intermediate gait, and lope, both ways of the ring on a reasonably loose rein, without undue restraint.
 Special emphasis on the walk.
 Judged 40% on colorful qualities, 40% performance and manners, and 20% on conformation.